ASPLOS'25/EuroSys'25 Tutorial

 • Prior knowledge of operating systems and basic programming concepts would be beneficial.

-• Devices: we will provide simulator for OpenHarmony, and cloud servers that you can connect for most experiments.
-We will also bring some dev-boards that allow you to try the OS on real devices.
+• Devices: we will bring some dev-boards that allow you to try the OS on real devices.

 Contents and Timeline